Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 - Delete irrelevant and low value content by deleting the post and using a 301 redirect to homepage (or another blog post).
 You can do this with the excellent All 404 Redirect to Homepage plugin.

-- Move valuable blog posts and URLs up the site structure, thereby improving SEO of important pages (I will write about this soon.
+- Move valuable blog posts and URLs up the site structure, thereby improving SEO and improving conversion rate optimization strategy (I’ll write about this soon.
 Follow me for updates.)

 What we have done in this tutorial is: